 Neurology Residency Program

 Successful applicants to the Residency Program are automatically assigned a PGY1 medicine position, and no additional application/interview is required for this first year.
-Please see Internal Medicine Dept Overview for more information on specifics of the Medicine Internship year at http://www.medicine.musc.edu.
+Please see Internal Medicine Dept Overview for more information on specifics of the Medicine Internship year.

-The Charleston VA in-patient team consists of 1-2 residents along with several medical students.
 Team responsibilities include evaluation of patients in Emergency Care Dept., referrals from Neurology specialty clinics as well as referrals from outside physicians.
-MUH patients are admitted to a dedicated Neurology/Neurosurgery wing, which also includes an active Epilepsy video monitoring unit.
+MUSC patients are admitted to a dedicated Neurology/Neurosurgery wing, which also includes an active Epilepsy video monitoring unit.
 The services work directly with Physical/Occupational/Speech therapy and Social Work, who are assigned specifically to the Neuro/Neurosurgery subspecialties.

 Pediatric Neurology Service

-MUSC Children’s Hospital also maintains an active Pediatric in-patient consultation and outpatient clinic, which consists a of PGY2 Neurology resident and medical students, and is available as an elective to Pediatrics residents.
+MUSC Children’s Hospital also maintains an active Pediatric in-patient consultation and outpatient clinic, which our neurology residents rotate through.
 Residents have a varied exposure--from the Neonatal and Pediatric Intensive Care Units to the Epilepsy monitoring unit.
-Residents also have the opportunity to attend the Pediatric Brain Tumor Clinic, which is run by the Neurosurgery Department as well as a monthly Pediatrics clinic at the Saleeby Center in Hartsville, SC.